The Undergraduate Program

 Membership of UNDED changes from year to year.
 Because of the large number of students, we do not assign individual advisors; you may see any member of UNDED for advice.
 Students are also welcome to seek informal advising from any faculty member; however a student working with a non-UNDED advisor must still consult with UNDED regarding the yearly Plan of Study form.
 Please see page 11 in the Undergraduate Handbook for more information.

-Spring 2017 UNDED Office Hours
+Fall 2017 UNDED Office Hours

 A member of UNDED must review and approve the specialization and breadth courses for both majors and concentrators by the junior year.
 In the senior year, a new form should be approved by UNDED if any changes have been made.
 Please see pages 4-6 of the Undergraduate Handbook for a more detailed explanation on selecting courses.
 Below is a summary: